 (4) If the assessment is sought for the purpose of court proceedings and a person contravenes a requirement made under subsection (1) or imposed by a regulation under subsection (2), the court may order that the proceedings be stayed, either wholly or in part, or that any pleading be struck out.

-[Section 146G inserted by No. 42 of 2004 s.
+[Section 146G inserted: No. 42 of 2004 s.
 109.]

 146H.
 Approved medical specialist, duties of after making assessment